ss Florida morning arrival in Miami from Havana

 Take an evocative journey back to the 1950's and 60's sailing Around-The-World with P&O-Orient Lines.
 See a brief post World War II illustrated company history, online interactive 1965 sailing schedules plus a gallery of images and facts for each ship.

-See the rank and statistical details of nearly 300 cruise ships over 9,000 tons at Compare the Cruise Ships ... biggest, newest, longest, fastest?
+See the rank and statistical details of more than 300 cruise ships over 9,000 tons at Compare the Cruise Ships ... biggest, newest, longest, fastest?
 See how they rank in number of cabins, space per passenger and compare their GT scores and stars!

 The Ocean Liner Bookstore, in association with Amazon.com, features the Berlitz cruise ship guide and a hand-picked selection of other passenger ship and cruise industry titles.